RalphMcDougall/map-gen/README.md

 ## Development

 ### Prerequisites
 This project requires SDL2 to be installed on your system.
-If you are using a Linux distribution, this can be done with:
+If you are using Ubuntu, this can be done with:
 ```
 sudo apt-get install libsdl2-dev
 ```